Sayanta66/test-readme/tests/quickstart.md

 ## Preparation

 You have two options: either create a pure HCloud cluster or a hybrid cluster with Hetzner dedicated (bare metal) servers.
 For a full list of flavors, please check out the [release page](https://github.com/syself/cluster-api-provider-hetzner/releases).
+In the quickstart guide, we will go with the cluster creation on a pure Hetzner Cloud server.

 To create a workload cluster, we need to do some preparation: